law-dwg/LSQR-CUDA/README.md

 ## 3. Methods
 The LSQR algorithm in this work is largely based off the scipy-lsqr algorithm.
 The results and speeds found here were compared to that of the scipy implementation.

-### CPU
+## CPU
 All of the source files for implementations that run on the CPU can be found in the [cpu](source/cpu) directory.

+For this work, there was only one CPU implementation created, [VectorCPU](source/cpu/Vector.cpp), that executes on dense inputs.

+## GPU
+All source files pertaining to GPU implementations can be found in
 ___
 <a id="Results"></a>
 ## 4. Results